• COMING SOON

 summa cum laude graduate of the University of California, San Diego, he earned his M.D. from the UCLA School of Medicine, completed his neurology residency at UCLA, and pursued advanced fellowship training at UCLA and also at Cedars-Sinai Medical Center in Los Angeles.
 His subspecialty training encompassed intraoperative neuromonitoring, clinical neurophysiology, electromyography (EMG/NCV), electroencephalography (EEG), vestibular (balance) testing and neuromuscular disease.

-Board-certified in both Neurology and Clinical Neurophysiology, Dr. Barton combines a rigorous academic background with a deep commitment to patient-centered care.
+Board-certified in both Neurology and Clinical Neurophysiology, Dr. Barton combines a rigorous academic background with a commitment to patient-centered care.
 His research—recognized through competitive grant awards, has spanned electromyography, neuromuscular disorders, electroencephalography, vestibular testing, and neuropathy.

 • Cleveland Clinic